-A resource definition consists of two parts; the resource name and a list of host names and/or masks.
+A resource definition consists of the resource name and a list of host names or masks.

-Field Description Name This is a unique name for your resource definition.
-The name can contain numbers and letters.
-This is also the name that you specify in theemake- resource=resourcename command or in the build class's Resource Request field [on the web interface].
-If you use Priority Pools, you must use this form:pool_xxx, for example, pool_a Hosts Host names that satisfy the resource name.
-Host name masks follow the same standard globbing rules as Make. ("Globbing" allows you to use a pattern to match one or more files.)
-Pattern arguments may contain any of the following special characters: -Matches any sequence of zero or more characters. ?-Matches any single character. []-Matches a set or range of characters.
-For example, myhost [1-9] matches the hosts 'myhost1' through 'myhost9' \-Escapes the following characters.
+Field Description Name Unique name for your resource definition.
+The name can contain numbers and letters This is also the name that you specify in theemake- resource= resourcename command or in the build class's Resource Request field (on the web interface).
+If you use Priority Pools, you must use this form:pool_xxx, for example, pool_a Hosts Host names that satisfy the resource name Host name masks follow the same standard globbing rules as Make.
+(Globbing lets you use a pattern to match one or more files.)
+Pattern arguments may contain any of the following special characters: -Matches any sequence of zero or more characters ?-Matches any single character []-Matches a set or range of characters.
+For example, myhost [1-9] matches the hosts 'myhost1' through 'myhost9' \-Escapes the following characters